ForgeOps

 $ git checkout release/7.5-20240618

-Depending on your organization’s repository strategy, you might need to clone the repository from a fork, instead of cloning ForgeRock’s master repository.
+Depending on your organization’s repository strategy, you might need to clone the repository from a fork.
 You might also need to create a working branch from the release/7.5-20240618 branch.
-For more information, refer to Repository Updates.
+Learn more in Repository Updates.

 Third-party software

-Before performing a ForgeOps deployment, obtain non-ForgeRock software and install it on your local computer.
+Before performing a ForgeOps deployment, obtain third-party software and install it on your local computer.

 The versions listed in this section have been validated for ForgeOps deployments on Minikube.
 Earlier and later versions will probably work.
 If you want to try using versions that are not in the table, it is your responsibility to validate them.